ShlomoLove/SandBox-JQuery-CRUD-App/README.md

 ### Ticket #HREXT05

-This is a simple JQuery CRUD App I developed during my initial time as a student at Hack Reactor.
+This is a simple JQuery CRUD App I developed during my initial time as a student at Hack Reactor in October 2018.
 The app implements the Get Things Done (GTD) philosophy of David Allen.

 Requirements:
 - [x] Create a basic CRUD framework for future development.